po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

 In this activity, we will walk through setting up a repository using terminal commands and Git version control.

-Git allows developers to track and store versions of content as well as collaborate with others.
-For each class, we use Git to share code using a class repository.
-In addition, for each homework assignment, you will be required to provide a URL link to your GitHub repository containing your code.
+Git is an important tool that allows developers to track and store versions of content.

+Git is also an important way to collaborate and share code with others.
+For the duration of this Bootcamp, we will use Git to share code using a class repository which you will be required to download prior to each class.
+In addition, for each homework assignment, you will provide a URL link to your GitHub repository containing your code for the grading team.

 This activity will review the terminal commands `mkdir`, `touch`, `cd`, `ls`, `pwd`.

 You will also gain familiarity in the use of the Git commands `config`, `clone`, `add`, `commit`, `push`, `pull`, and `status`.

-These commands are essential tools that you will use to down the activities prior to each class, clone an existing repo, and create a new repo to store your code and share with others, including your homework.
+These commands are essential tools that you will use to create a repository, initialize version control on your projects, commit changes to a repository, and pull from a remote repo.

 ## Instructions

 ### Configure Local Git Default Branch to Main

+* Let's set the local Git default branch to `main`.

 **If you have previously configured Git, you do not need to repeat this step!**